rubakanaan/reading-notes/aboutJS.md

 3. Program rules:
     * you can specify set of steps to the browser.
 4. React to event:
-    * you can specify that ascript should run when a specific event has occurd.
+    * you can specify that a script should run when a specific event has occured.

 <br>